Cognigy/Documentation/docs/ai/administer/access/management-ui.md

 ## Expiration Values (TTL) for Sensitive Data

 It is possible to configure when certain sensitive data expires and is deleted from the system.
-In order to change this, first select an organization and click on the triple-dot button on the right-top corner.
+In order to change this, first select an organization and click the triple-dot button on the right-top corner.

 In the menu, select **Change Expiration Values**.